yassinetb/yassinetb.github.io/_posts/2024-07-01-uzbekistan.md

 * **Surat Yassine**: In Registan, I visited the Madrasa of Ulug Beg (famous astronomer and leader in Samarkand, grandson of Timur) and found a massive copy of the Quran, written in stunning caligraphy.
 It was open on Surat' Yassine.
 I got emotional...
 * **Happiness**: Adding "jon" at the end of names means happiness.
 Amir's full name is Amirjon.
 I liked to call myself Yassinejon during the trip...
 * **Older brother**: "Aka" means older brother in Uzbekistan, and they use it at all times - for respect.
 Amir calls all of his older cousin by their first name and "aka" at the end.
 This is why I wrote "Dilshod Aka" (the groom), and not "Dilshod" which is his real name.
 One can also comnunicate with strangers like this - calling them "Aka".
 Since you asked, they say "ouka" for "litte brother".
+* **Discussing Paganini in Uzbekistan**: Amir's cousin is a great musician who studied at the conservatoire in Samarkand, and played multiple instruments.
+He was classically trained, and told me about many of his favourite composers, including a specific "one string etude" that he had played on the violin by the infamous Paganini.
+I was completely shocked to have this conversation with him - the same person who had been blasting Snoop Dog full volume in his car, dancing (really well) like there was no tomorrow at the wedding, and professing the most inappropriate (but funny) jokes during the day.
+Shaxboz, I hope we get to play music together one day.
 * **Kunte**: The number one insult between boys is "Kunte" - meaning "faggot".
 Obviously, Uzbekistan is deeply homophobic.
 Although Amir already brought two lesbian friends which he says was fine - though he said it would have been very different if it were two gay men.